StanfordCBCL/StenosisTool/README.md

 ## Description

-The substantial computational cost of high-fidelity models in numerical hemodynamics has, so far, rel- egated their use mainly to offline treatment planning.
+The substantial computational cost of high-fidelity models in numerical hemodynamics has, so far, relegated their use mainly to offline treatment planning.
 New breakthroughs in data-driven architectures and optimization techniques for fast surrogate modeling provide an exciting opportunity to overcome these limitations, enabling the use of such technology for time-critical decisions.
 We discuss an applica- tion to the repair of multiple stenosis in peripheral pulmonary artery disease through either transcatheter